Carbon-Labs/whitepapers/avatar.md

 ## What is the KIWI token? <a name="what-is-kiwi-token"></a>
 The KIWI is a utility token, rather than a security.
 The KIWI will be used as the preferred payment method in exchange of all products, services and tools being developed by [Liberation Online](#liberation-online) as well as a growing number of other businesses.

-The KIWI is an open source mineable ERC20 / ERC918 token.
-The KIWI is a token that anyone can mine, buy and sell.
+The KIWI is an open source mineable ERC20 / ERC918 token that anyone can mine, buy and sell.

 For more information, please visit http://thekiwi.online

 #### The KIWI Token in AVATAR
-(DRAFT) The KIWI will be the cryptocurrency that powers AVATAR.
-Companies that wish to utilise AVATAR in their own website and apps will need to spend KIWI to do so.
+The KIWI will be the preferred cryptocurrency that powers AVATAR.
+Companies that wish to utilise AVATAR in their own website and apps will need to utilise KIWI to do so.

 ## The AVATAR Token <a name="what-is-avatar-token"></a>
 ### Token Sale & Distribution